jamiekimyu/IDD-Fa18-Lab3/README.md

 <br/> The relationship between voltage and the force applied does not have a linear relationship and instead seems to be a logarthmic relationship.
 This is due to the fact that in the beginning, the force applied has a large effect(minimal force gives a large output) but as more force is applied the effect on output decreases - reflecting a logarthmic relatinship.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
-Yes.
+<br/>Yes.
 The FSR outputs values that ranges from 0-1024.
 However, the LEDs use values that range from 0-255.
 Therefore, I adjusted the ratio of the FSR output to match the LED ranges and then used those values in the code.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
-The resistors provided in our kit (220 Ohms) seemed to get reasonable ranges of voltages from each sensor.
+<br/>The resistors provided in our kit (220 Ohms) seemed to get reasonable ranges of voltages from each sensor.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
-As there is more voltage there is less resistance with the 2 variables having a logarithmic relationship.
+<br/>As there is more voltage there is less resistance with the 2 variables having a logarithmic relationship.

 ### 2. Accelerometer